Irremann/ufowreck/README.txt

 Ufo wreck mod by Irremann

 Based on "scifi_nodes" and "amcaw" mods.
 Warning: there may be conflicts, do not use them together.
+Teleport gun based on "point teleporter" mod by Wuzzy.

 This mod creates a fleet of 4-6 UFOs when generating a map.
 Although UFOs are damaged during landing, you can find alien artifacts and plants inside them. ( Our researchers are not sure about plants, perhaps they are animals).